cb-nw-3/project-m1-htmlcss/myList.md

 - [x] list of pages on the right
 - [x] sticky menu
 - [x] hidden hamburger menu @media size < 800px
-- [ ] Nav link is underlined when hovered
+- [x] Nav link is underlined when hovered
+- [x] Nav linked to the rest of the page sections (features card, advantages cool text, gallery)
-- [ ] dropdown for products
+- [x] dropdown for products
-    - [ ] List: Falcon 9 (link to spaceX), Model S, iPhone
+    - [x] List: Falcon 9 (link to spaceX), Model S, iPhone
 - [ ] dropdown for hamburger menu (does not include Products)
+- [ ] custom scroll bar

 Notes:
-- Nav bar looks good, just no dropdowns yet
+- added the underline animation when hovering on nav bar items
+- added dropdown for products (with external links in a new tab) and added page links to the nav links.
+- added custom scroll bar as another task

 ---

-## Hero Image and Card
+## Hero Image and Card ~COMPLETE~

 This is the hero image background and the card